fsmMLK/inkscapeLogicGates/README.md

 # Usage

+The extension can be found under `extensions > fsmMLK > Circuit symbols` menu.

 This extension is presented in three tabs, **Logic gates**, **Latch and F.F.** and  **Signals and Expressions**.
 The extension has three modes of operation.
 Depending on which tab is on top, the extension will create different elements in your document as soon as you click on `Apply` button (or check `live preview`).
 The modes are

   1- If `Logic gates` tab is on top, then the extension is set to draw logic gates